fbacchella/mod_log_net/README.md

 A common option is name=`name` that can be used to change a field name in the message.
 For example

     LognetEntry request_uri name=uri

+For string value, the option format=`format_string` can be used, it will be used with sprintf.
+The format string must contains one and only one occurence of %s that will be substituted by the value.

 # Using it with logstash